organisciak/dissertation/document/1_intro.md

 Introduction
 ==============

-\marginnote{In the style of modern mass communications, this work described in under 140 characters:
-\em{Maximizing data quality in using paid crowds for objective and subjective encoding tasks} }

 \newthought{The internet} is growing increasingly interactive as it matures.
 Rather than merely transmitting information to readers, web pages allow their audience to react and interact with their information.
 The products of these interactions are a trove of qualitative judgments, valuable to modeling information objects.
-In recent years, this form of creation through collaboration has been studied as _crowdsourcing_.
+In recent years, this form of creation-through-collaboration has been studied as _crowdsourcing_.

+\marginnote{In the style of modern mass communications, this work described in under 140 characters:
+\em{Maximizing data quality in using paid crowds for objective and subjective encoding tasks} }

-There are many circumstances where access to human encoding and human judgments is invaluable to information science, such as in transcribing scanned material, organizing or judging the quality of documents within a collection, building evaluation datasets for information retrieval, or preparing training data for better inferential algorithms.
+There are many circumstances where access to human encoding and human judgments is invaluable to information science, whether it is in transcribing scanned material, organizing or judging the quality of documents within a collection, building evaluation datasets for information retrieval, or preparing training data for better inferential algorithms.
 People can provide latent information about documents that would not be possible to ascertain computationally, such as quality judgments or higher-level thematic description.
 They are also adept at critical actions such as correcting, describing in different language, or inferring relationships with other documents.
 Most importantly, crowdsourcing looks at human contribution at scales that are difficult to attain in alternate ways.

 <!-- Broad Research Question --><!--TODO add sidenote about Broad research Questions-->
-\newthought{However}, humans have predictable and unpredictable biases that make it difficult to systematically adopt their contributions in an information system.
+\newthought{However, humans have predictable and unpredictable biases} that make it difficult to systematically adopt their contributions in an information system.
-How do we control and interpret qualitative user contributions in a quantified system?
+_How do we control and interpret qualitative user contributions in a quantified system?_

 This work focuses on understanding the characteristics of data collected through crowdsourcing, toward two ends: awareness of potentially unanticipated biases in crowd data collection, and ways to improve the quality of crowd-collected data.
 As will be demonstrated, crowdsourcing research is sensitive to various circumstances of instrumentation, context, and community.